 What does supporting effective transition look like in the curriculum?

-- Using meetings with Personal Tutors/tutorials to explore where students are at in terms of skills and knowledge-some departments timetable common tutorial topics to ensure all students have covered certain bases; you may want to use other ‘open’ sessions to explore gaps which the cohort has identified through a skills audit as needing attention.
+- Using meetings with Personal Tutors/tutorials to explore where students are at in terms of skills and knowledge-some departments timetable common tutorial topics to ensure all students have covered certain bases; you may want to use other ‘open’ sessions to explore gaps which the cohort has identified through a skills audit or tool as needing attention.

 - Using meetings with Personal Tutors/tutorials to explicitly address wellbeing; some colleagues use the Be Well campaign to frame discussions around wellbeing with students and have them talk about one action they will take in each area.